 The goals of executive coaching can be viewed from the perspective of individuals or organizations.

 Individuals hire a leadership coach in the following situations:

 Organizations in the following situations most often use executive coaching:

 At Highrise, we understand how executive coaching engagement can help individuals and organizations achieve goals.
-We also understand that leadership is more than just becoming a manager and requires a multi-dimensional approach for proper leadership presence.
+We also understand that leadership is more than just becoming a manager.
+It requires a multi-dimensional approach for proper leadership presence.

-We shall help you understand the following: what holds you back, your authentic self, how to maximize your strengths, how to improve communication, and how to gain comfort from conflict.
+We help you understand the following: what holds you back, your authentic self, how to maximize your strengths, how to improve communication, and how to successfully navigate conflict.

-Working with one of our skilled coaches, you will better learn how to: negotiate, manage your team, listen & influence, give & receive feedback, and manage up and maintain a healthy work-life balance.
+Working with one of our skilled executive coaches, you will better how to: negotiate, manage your team, listen & influence, give & receive feedback, manage up, and maintain a healthy work-life balance.

 Highrise is built for you.
 Reach out today if you are a growth-minded professional looking for contemporary leadership development.